Northshore Debate Series 5

 - tech> truth

-- Frame the round for me in rebuttals- explain why i should vote for you and why you're winning the round
+- Frame the round for me in rebuttals- explain why i should vote for you and why you're winning the round.
+Judge instruction makes both of our jobs easier.

 CPs

-- A smartly crafted advantage CP is one of the best arguments in debate
+- A smartly crafted advantage CP is one of the best things in debate.
+Solvency advocates ARE necessary, even if it's 1AC rehighlighting.

 - I like process CPs but they have to have some relation to the topic for me to buy that an intrinsic perm doesn't solve.
 If you write a creative perm i will be happy.